The Imaginary Museum of the North

 Find out what young people today want to put in their own Imaginary Museum, and make your own suggestions.

-Be part of Saturday guided tours that will unwrap, week by week, a mysterious parcel sent to the Librarian.
+Every Saturday guided tours will unwrap, week by week, a mysterious parcel sent to the Librarian from New South Wales.
 Saturday morning tours will take place at 10.30am from 23 June to 8 September.
-The tours are FREE but places are limited so booking is advised, call 0191 232 0192.
+The tours are FREE and form part of the Great Exhibition of the North Inspired By Programme.